Auxilo

 Auxilo's Play School Loans are financial solutions tailored specifically to the needs of play schools.
 They can finance infrastructure development among other needs.
 The purpose is to create a stimulating and nurturing atmosphere for young learners.

-The candidate applying for the loan must be a resident of India.
-He/she must have confirmed admission to recognized educational institutes in India or abroad.
+The candidate applying for the education loan must be a resident of India.
+He/she must have confirmed admission to recognized educational institutes in India.
 The candidate's age must fall within the bracket of 18 to 35 years during loan application.
 He/she must undergo a graduate/postgraduate degree or a PG diploma.
 The applicant should have secured admission to a college or university affiliated with University Grants Commission (UGC)/All India Council for Technical Education (AICTE)/Govt. etc. Students pursuing full-time courses need a co-applicant who can be either a parent/guardian or spouse/parent-in-law (in the case of married candidates).
 The co-applicant must have a regular income source.
 A strong academic record facilitates speedy loan approval.

 Reach Out To Us